neilsteven1997/cybersecurity/soc-alert-triaging-tinsel-triage-tryhackme-advent-of-cyber-day-10-2025-12-11.md

 privileged code directly into the kernel ring-0 space, demanding immediate and focused incident response.
 This structured triage allows the security team to move efficiently from initial notification to deep log analysis and containment.

+---
+How many entities are affected by the Linux PrivEsc - Polkit Exploit Attempt alert?
+- 10

+What is the severity of the Linux PrivEsc - Sudo Shadow Access alert?
+- High

+How many accounts were added to the sudoers group in the Linux PrivEsc - User Added to Sudo Group alert?
+- 4